Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 The progression of tooth mobility is based on the amount of bone loss associated with the tooth.
 Even a small amount of mobility means there is severe disease around the tooth.

 Neglecting this condition can allow the disease to progress rapidly, where the tooth is so loose that you cannot chew or apply any pressure to it, and it will eventually fall out.
-Loose teeth progress quickly as the bacterial plaque works its way deeper below the gums as the tooth moves back and forth.
+Loose teeth progress quickly as the germ plaque works its way deeper below the gums as the tooth moves back and forth.
 (1)

 Loose teeth are a sign that there are underlying health conditions.
 Periodontal disease causes loose teeth and is also associated with heart attack, stroke, diabetes and other systemic health conditions.
 For more information on treating periodontal disease, see our article about periodontitis.

 Preventing loose teeth is as simple as practicing good oral hygiene, eating healthy, and keeping other systemic disease conditions in check.
 A healthy lifestyle that involves a balanced diet and exercise can boost your immune system to help fight disease conditions.

 A good daily oral hygiene program includes brushing, rinsing, and flossing.
 Be sure to avoid harsh chemical toothpaste and instead use toothpaste and mouthwash with pure, proven ingredients.
 This will help kill the germs that lead to periodontal problems.

 Effective plaque removal on a daily basis can prevent loose teeth and gum disease.
 Brushing into the gumlines and flossing below the gums removes disease-harboring germs.
 Additional nutritional supplementation and essential oils can help gingivitis conditions.